JMK-B/lokisoft.github.io-variant-docs/Documentation/developing-unite-server-applications/the-unite-development-language/specialisations-and-derivatives.md

 We shall go through each of these in detail then go further into into the code stack, replacements, defaults and describe some of the pitfalls that may arise.

 > [!Note] Versioned local extension packages are a great location to store any specialisations that can be considered a cross cutting functionality.
-For example, this can range from common endpoint clients / pipes that send a message to an email API or direct call to the an email queue.
+For example, this can range from common endpoint clients / pipes that  simplify sending  a message to an API or direct call to the a  queue or file system.

 ### Pipe Specialisation